David P. Anderson

 I think of music as having a sort of multidimensional normal distribution.

 Most people start off listening to 1-sigma music.
 As time goes by, your ear expands: unusual harmonies and sonorities start to make sense.
 And, after hearing warhorses for the 10th time, you may get a bit tired of them.
 So you start listening to more 2-sigma music.
 Tastes start to differentiate.
 This process continues.
 You discover 3-sigma music (by word of mouth or Internet exploration).
 Your taste moves into the fringes of the distribution, and becomes even more individual.
 Aside: one hears phrases like "curated by experts", implying that there's an "ideal" musical taste.
 It think this is nonsense; it's a necessary position for centralized sources like radio stations and large-venue concerts, since they can only offer one program.
 If we can infer the taste of a user, we provide discovery tools that are more efficient.
 We can show them items they'll probably like, and might not have discovered otherwise.
 Data sources for inferring tasteSuppose we want to infer the musical taste of an online user.
 What sources of data can we use?
-Explicit ratingsThis notion of rating - often one to five stars - is pretty standard on the web.
+Explicit ratingsThis notion of rating is pretty standard on the web.
 Amazon lets you rate products and shows you the average ratings; Hotels.com shows you average ratings of hotels, and so on.
 I've found this to be hugely valuable.
-Music apps could collect ratings of all item types: compositions, recordings, performances, composers, etc. To be useful for inferring taste, ratings need to be associated with a user.
+Music platforms could collect ratings of all item types: compositions, recordings, performances, composers, etc. To be useful for inferring taste, ratings need to be associated with a user.
 I.e. you have to be logged in to rate things.
-An app could collect anonymous ratings, but they'd be useful only for showing rating stats (e.g. average rating), not for anything personalized.
+A platforms could collect anonymous ratings, but they'd be useful only for showing rating statistics (e.g. average rating), not for anything personalized.
 When requesting a rating, it's important to be clear about what's being rated.
 For example, people on Amazon sometimes give low ratings because their package arrived late, not because the item was bad.
 When you listen to a recording, the following are potentially different:

 A music rating system could separate these.
 And there are other factors.
 Maybe you like the 1st movement but not the 2nd; maybe you like the singer but not the pianist; maybe you don't like the sound quality.
 It would be a challenge (probably not worth it) to separate all of these.
 Finer-granularity ratings have more predictive value.
-A rating of a performer has less value than separate ratings of a lot of recordings by that performer.
+A rating of a performer has less value than separate ratings of several recordings by that performer.
 From the data science perspective, the more ratings the better.
 When a person attends a concert, it would be nice to get their ratings of each piece on the program.
 That way - for example - we could give listeners better recommendations for future concerts, and we could help performers create programs that people will like more.
 But there's the danger of "rating overload".
 Marketers have discovered the value of ratings.
 When I rent a car, I get an email asking me to rate the experience on various axes.
 This is tedious, so I ignore it.
 So collecting ratings has to be done judiciously.
 Maybe after attending a concert I get an email asking me to rate the pieces and the performers.
-It's all in the email - it doesn't take me to a web site.
 And maybe there's an incentive.
 This should be studied.
-And we should keep in mind the problem of fake ratings.
+And we must keep in mind the problem of fake ratings.
 Composers might pad the ratings of their own compositions.
-Apps could discourage this by 1) making it a little hard to create a new identity: Recaptcha, respond to an email, etc. 2) use AI to identify fake ratings.
-Binary ratingsFeatures such as "Like", "Collect", "Follow" etc. are a low-impact binary rating.
-It's better than nothing, but:
+Platforms could discourage this by 1) making it hard to create a new identity: require Recaptcha, response to an email, etc. 2) using AI to identify fake ratings.
+Rating scalesThere are various scales for ratings:

+A system for analyzing ratings should be able to use data in any of these scales.
 Implicit ratingsTaste can potentially be inferred from user interactions:

 Comments and reviewsSites like Amazon and Hotels.com let users write reviews of items.
 This is a popular feature; people like to express their opinions to the world.
 I find reviews quite valuable in many cases.
 Reviews may provide implicit ratings: Natural-language AI techniques can tell whether a review is good, bad, or indifferent.
 Sites may let users rate reviews; for example, Amazon has "Helpful" and "Report" buttons.
 Reviews, and ratings of reviews, could be used in various ways.
 Reviews can be used for 'social linkage' discovery features: E.g. when I read a review of an item I can look at other reviews by the same person, perhaps of items I already know about.
 That gives me some idea of whether I trust the reviewer.

-Objective attributesWe may be able to infer preference properties of compositions and recordings directly from their digital descriptions:
+Objective attributesWe may be able to infer properties of compositions and recordings directly from their digital descriptions:

-Collaborative filtering works best if all rating data, for all users, are pooled and analyzed together.
-If I rate a recording of Scarbo on YouTube and a performance of Scarbo on Groupmuse, these should end up in the same database, marked as ratings of the same piece.
+The preference-prediction methods listed above work better with more data.
+They work best if all data, from all platforms and for all users, are pooled and analyzed together.
+If I rate a recording of Scarbo on YouTube and a performance of Scarbo on Groupmuse, these should ideally end up in the same database, marked as ratings of the same piece by the same person.
 Also, collaborative filtering works best if ratings of different item types (compositions, performances etc.) are pooled and analyzed together; that way the system can exploit correlations between types.
-So the best way to do collaborative filtering is to establish a 'Music Preference Service' (MPS): a consortium of music apps that pool their rating data.
-The apps in the consortium would give MPS all data relevant to preference: explicit and implicit ratings, comments and reviews, etc. MPS would define a way to link user identities across apps.
-This requires that music apps standardize on the types of items being rated, and the way items are identified.
-This would use the Classical Music Index.
+So the best way to enable personalized discovery is to establish a 'Music Preference Service' (MPS): a consortium of music platforms that pool their data.

 result = predict(user, item, purpose) user identifies a user. item identifies an item of some type (composition, recording, concert, venue, person). purpose describes the user's proposed use of the item: to play it, to hear a streamed recording, to hear a live performance, etc. result is the pair of the predicted rating (0..1) and the confidence in that prediction (0..1).
 Or it could be a confidence interval.